Plebware/Plebware.github.io/index.md

 # 📊 Periodic Project Status Report

-## 🏗️ Major Rebuild In Progress
+🏗️ **Major Rebuild Completed**

-**Rework Period:**
-📅 **3 May 2026 – 20 June 2026**
+**Rework Period:** 📅 3 May 2026 – 20 June 2026

-After extensive redesign and reconstruction, the PlebWare platform has been rebuilt from the ground up.
+After extensive redesign and reconstruction, the PlebWare platform rebuild has been completed.
+The foundation, structure, and content framework have been rebuilt from the ground up.

+🟢 **Current Status:** Operational and Live

+The remaining work consists of:

+* 🐞 Minor bug fixes and improvements
+* 🧹 Final polishing and optimisation
+* 🏛️ Formatting and integrating legacy sites into the new PlebWare structure

+The next phase is focused on refinement, preservation, and bringing older projects into alignment with the rebuilt PlebWare ecosystem.

 ### ✅ Completed Milestones